Form design: 10 tips on how to design a form that brings in conversions

 The form title should relate to the goal it allows users to complete.
 Avoid using generic titles such as ‘Please fill in this form to continue’ and instead opt for a more descriptive one such as ‘Register for your free trial’ or ‘Join our community’.

 All the different elements within the form should be visually distinctive from one another.
-Users need to be able to scan the form and immediately understand which is the submit button, which are the labels and which are the input fields they need to enter.
+Users need to be able to scan the form and immediately understand which is the submit button, which are the labels and which are the input fields they need to enter, and estimate how long completion time will take.
 Including white space will improve legibility and is always a must.

 #5 Order the form logically